-- (i) This represents Naira equivalent of \$7.5 million amortising Murabaha financing facilities granted by Islamic Corporation for the development of the private sector for a period of two years.
-The facility attracts a margin of 6.25%. - (ii) This represents the Naira equivalent of a \$15 million credit facility granted to the Bank by Africa Agriculture and Trade Investment Fund payable in 4 years in 9 installments commencing June 2019.
+- (i) This represents Naira equivalent of \$15.5 million from Master Card Foundation (MCF).
+It is a blended lending programme (MCF 65%, Sterling 35%) to MSMEs and to help them withstand and respond to short term impacts of the COVID-19 pandemic while strengthening resilience in the Agricultural sector.
+The agreed period for the scheme is 24 months in the first instance but with renewal option/fund utilization for charitable projects by MCF.
+The facility attracts a margin of 9%. - (ii) This represents Naira equivalent of \$3.75 million amortising Murabaha financing facilities granted by Islamic Corporation for the development of the private sector expiring in March 2021.
+The facility attracts a margin of 6.25%. - (iii) This represents the Naira equivalent of a \$15 million credit facility granted to the Bank by Africa Agriculture and Trade Investment Fund payable in 4 years in 9 installments commencing June 2019.
 Interest is payable quarterly at LIBOR plus a margin.
 The facility will mature in March 2023.
-The effective interest rate of the loan is 6.84% per annum. - (iii) The amount of N2.9b (December 2019: N2.8b) represents the outstanding balance on the funding granted by BOI under the Small and Medium Enterprise Refinancing and Restructuring Fund (SMERRF).
+The effective interest rate of the Ioan is 6.84% per annum. - (iv) The amount of N2.5b (December 2019: N2.8b) represents the outstanding balance on the funding granted by BOI under the Small and Medium Enterprise Refinancing and Restructuring Fund (SMERRF).
 The SMERRF is administered at an all-in interest rate of 10% per annum payable on a monthly basis, one-off fee 2% and monitoring fee of 0.125% payable on quarterly basis.
-The tenor of the facilities range between 5 years to 7 years. - (iv) Central Bank of Nigeria (CBN) in collaboration with the Federal Government of Nigeria (FGN) represented by the Federal Ministry of Agriculture and Water Resources (FMA & WR) established a Commercial Agricultural Credit Scheme, (CACS) to promote commercial agricultural enterprise in Nigeria.
-The Bank obtained the loan on behalf of the customer at two (2) percent to lend to the customer at 9% inclusive of management and processing fee.
-Repayment proceeds from CACS projects are repatriated to CBN on quarterly basis, all loans under the agriculture scheme is expected to terminate on 30 September 2025.
+The tenor of the facilities range between 5 years to 7 years. - (v) Central Bank of Nigeria (CBN) in collaboration with the Federal Government of Nigeria (FGN) represented by the Federal Ministry of Agriculture and Water Resources (FMA & WR) established a Commercial Agricultural Credit Scheme, (CACS) to promote commercial agricultural enterprise in Nigeria.
+The Bank obtained the Ioan on behalf of the customer at two (2) percent to lend to the customer at 9% inclusive of management and processing fee.
+Repayment proceeds from CACS projects are repatriated to CBN on quarterly basis, all Ioans under the agriculture scheme is expected to terminate on 30 September 2025.